Newer-Team/NewerSMBDS/README.md

 ``py -3 setup.py "[[NSMB ROM Path]]"``

-This will setup the "Assembly" folder.
+This will set up the "Assembly" folder.
 After this, simply run "build.bat" to compile the code.